dkokov/RateEngine/README.md

 This system is interface into different services,servers,platforms.
 For example: Internet,IPTV,VOIP are different services.
 Usualy are released over different platforms.
 No problem to use one billing system and general interface from this system.
-But call/message rating is specific action.Should be had learning and experience.
+But call/message rating is specific action.
+Should be had learning and experience.
-Therefore is this release.In your conception,the RateEngine will release the call rating and if you need,can be used the call control.
+Therefore is this release.
+In your conception,the RateEngine will release the call rating and if you need,can be used the call control.

 You can see example topology for RateEngine using in the follow picture:

 ![](doc/png/RateEngine_v2.png)

 A **RE** get need records from definited servers as files or from databases.
 Determine her **BillPlan** and **Tariff** is current call.
 Calculate and save in balance.Can be used **FreeBillsec** per difined tariff.
 Can be used **TimeConditions** per tariff - different prices in different time zone.